Naveen-Vallamsetty/Virtual-Desktop-Assistant/Info about Virtual Desktop Assiatant.md

 ii. 'name1': 'name1's mail id',

-# If you want to add any features please request me using pull request.
+# If you want to add any features please request me using push request.